me-box/databox/README.md

 ## Contributing

-Please see the current [issues](https://github.com/me-box/databox/issues).
-[Fork](https://github.com/me-box/databox#fork-destination-box) the databox repo and fix bugs/issues and submit pull request.
+The databox project welcomes contributions via pull requests see [CONTRIBUTING.md](./documents/CONTRIBUTING.md) for more information.
+Good start is from having a look on  the current [issues](https://github.com/me-box/databox/issues) and [forking](https://github.com/me-box/databox#fork-destination-box) the databox repo and fixing bugs/issues and submitting  a pull request.
 Read more on Fork and Pull [here](https://help.github.com/articles/fork-a-repo/).

 ## Versioning